swiftlang/swift-syntax/Examples/README.md

-# Snippets (Examples)
+# Examples

+There is the following set of examples available:

-- Command line tool to add one to every integer literal in a source file [AddOneToIntegerLiterals.swift](AddOneToIntegerLiterals.swift).
+- [AddOneToIntegerLiterals](AddOneToIntegerLiterals.swift): Command line tool to add 1 to every integer literal in a source file
-- Code-generate a simple source file using SwiftSyntaxBuilder [CodeGenerationUsingSwiftSyntaxBuilder.swift](CodeGenerationUsingSwiftSyntaxBuilder.swift)
+- [CodeGenerationUsingSwiftSyntaxBuilder](CodeGenerationUsingSwiftSyntaxBuilder.swift): Code-generate a simple source file using SwiftSyntaxBuilder

-## Some Example Usages
+## Some Projects Using SwiftSyntax

 [**BartyCrouch**](https://github.com/Flinesoft/BartyCrouch): A tool to incrementally update strings files to help with localization.